estatistics/opensource_tiktok_downloader/README.md

 - noprinted characters using sed
 - emoticons, symbols etc. using perl syntax `perl -CSD -pe 's/[^\p{L}\p{N}._ -]+//g'`

 - Also, usernames that starts from ".", it is added "@" before the dot, in order not becoming hidden files.
+- Also, perl is used to transcribe all "letters with tone/s" like "ά" to "α", keeping the nationality of the letters.

 ## Info that is presented in addition of the yt-dlp info:
  - Strings of the extracted fields eg. date, uploader username, track, artist, description